rbavishi/Habitican-Curse/README.md

 * When you've made your changes, you can quit either by pressing `q` or `c`.
 Pressing `q` will undo all changes.
 Pressing `c` will keep the changes

+* You can also add a checklist item by navigating down to the dummy checklist item titled `Add Item`.
+Press ENTER to enable string input.
+After inputting the name, press Enter again to save it.

 * However you still have to do `:w` to write changes to the server

 ### Modifying Items (Current Features)